R4PaSs/csgames2016_xp/chal/polyglot/enonce_EN.md

-# Multi-Languages
+# Polyglot
-Write ONE (1) program that compiles in three languages.
+Write ONE (1) program of at least 15 lines that compiles in 3 languages.